 At Cayman Resident we are often asked how many days one can stay in the Cayman Islands as a visitor.
-By law, a person who has no basis to reside (i.e. as a work permit holder or dependant), may be admitted into Cayman as a visitor for up to six months, with extensions permissible in rare circumstances thereafter.
+By law, a person who has no basis to reside (i.e. as a work permit holder or dependant), may be admitted into Cayman as a visitor for up to six months in total, in any period of 365 days.
+Further visits within the same 12 months are only permissible in rare circumstances thereafter.

 The authorities will generally accommodate travel plans, and anyone who demonstrates that they own and will be staying in their own property, have sufficient funds to maintain themselves for the duration of their stay, and have adequate health insurance, will generally be admitted for up to six months.
 However, many people arriving in Cayman will be permitted entry for an initial 30 days, or possibly less.
 If a person is admitted as a visitor, wants to stay longer than the period initially approved then they must apply to Customs and Border Control (CBC) located on 94A Elgin Avenue in George Town before their permission to be in the Islands expires.
 An extension request can be made in person or online at www.cbc.gov.ky.
 Fees of CI$50 are payable for the first extension and CI$100 for each further extension.
-Note: It can get quite expensive after a few months!
-However, if you plan well in advance and come prepared with a letter showing you can support yourself, have health insurance and have somewhere to live, you may possibly be given a longer period to stay upon landing.
+If you plan well in advance and come prepared with a letter showing you can support yourself, have health insurance and have somewhere to live, you may request and be given a longer period to stay upon landing.

 Please however note that in principle, no one should expect to be permitted to remain in the Cayman Islands for more that 182 nights (in total) in any year as a tourist visitor.